 I paused before I hit the “publish” button on this one, because my conclusion was a bit of a shocker.
 We did one of our comprehensive reviews, taking a close look at the side effects, ingredients, scientific research and overall customer service.
 Furthermore, we looked at hundreds of dieter comments we found online.
 Then finally, we compressed all of the feedback and facts in order to give you the bottom line.

 First off, CLA 500 is a daily supplement made by Nutralite, which is available from Amway.
-The ingredients used in CLA 500 include safflower oil, gelatin and glycerin.
+The ingredients used in CLA 500 include safflower oil (carthamus tinctorius), gelatin and glycerin.
 This formula is intended to reduce unwanted body fat, promote lean muscle mass and improve overall body composition.
 Each softgel provides 500 mgs of CLA.
 For maximum results, this should be taken one to three times daily.

 CLA 500 first emerged back in 2011 and it is available online for $85 or less per bottle (depending on the dealer).
 The key ingredient used in this product is completely natural and both women and men can take this supplement, but read on…

 The first issue we came across with CLA 500 ingredients was that dieters just don’t reporting seeing weight-loss like promised.
-According to our Research Editor, “We discovered that conjugated linoleic acid can help lower blood pressure, but does not help with actual weight reduction.
-Furthermore, there is no solid evidence that CLA helps improve muscle mass either.”
+“We discovered that conjugated linoleic acid can help lower blood pressure,” said our Research Editor.
+“But, we’ll see if science connects it to weight-loss.”

 One customer commented, “I am 3 weeks into it and not seeing results.”